MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 Now you are ready to move on to the authentication section below.

-### <a name="openid-connect"></a>Part 2 : OpenID Connect
+# <a name="openid-connect"></a>Part 2 : OpenID Connect
 When the merchant is onboarded via  [Production MobilePay Portal](https://admin.mobilepay.dk/), and has ordered Subscriptions, then you can continue with OIDC.

-Note: if you are still working on the integration in sandbox, you will use [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/)
+Note: if you are still working on the integration in sandbox, you will use [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/) from step 5 in part 1.

 [![](assets/images/OpenIdflowWithFIandAuthorize.png)](assets/images/OpenIdflowWithFIandAuthorize.png)

 # 5 steps

-There are many OpenID Connect certified libraries for different platforms, so you have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs). we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library for native mobile/desktop Applications</a>
+There are many OpenID Connect certified libraries, so you have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs). we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library </a>
-In short - The flow is described in the following 5 steps:
+The flow is described in the following 5 steps:

 [Step 1: Call /connect/authorize to initiate user login and consent](https://developer.mobilepay.dk/developersupport/openid/authorize/)